roscopeco/jasm/README.md

 pursuit of this project, how about these (mostly lifted from Jasmin's README):

 * Curious People - Want to understand more about the way JVM bytecode works or the things that are possible at the bytecode level?
+Always wondered what `invokedynamic` is for?
+Curious as to how `@SneakyThrows` can possibly work?
   This might help!

 * Teachers - Perhaps you're teaching a compiler course, you could use this to introduce students to JVM bytecode, or even as an IL for the compilers.